Threat to life or property? Call 911.

 Incident Response Plan

-If you suspect a major security incident, follow the university’s Incident Response Plan to ensure appropriate steps are taken and you have the resources needed to respond effectively.
+If you suspect a major cyber security incident, follow the university’s Incident Response Plan to ensure appropriate steps are taken and you have the resources needed to respond effectively.

 Question